quantnetwork/overledger-sdk-javascript-v2/README.md

 ## Technologies

 The Overledger SDK is a collection of node packages written in Typescript.
-Currently, the supported DLTs are Substract, Ethereum and the XRP Ledger.
+Currently, the supported DLTs are Substrate, Ethereum and the XRP Ledger.

 ## Prerequisites